ef1500/elirascrape/README.md

 Most of the modules aren't finished but the smule module works fine.

 example: `python3 elirascrape.py smule -u username` prints all of the performance info on the terminal.

+### Sidenote
+As of publishing, I've alerted smule about the exposed coordinates.